bilgin-kocak/soroban-genie/frontend/README.md

 ### Community

 Connect with the community!
-Feel free to ask questions, report issues, and meet new people that already use Horizon AI Template!
+Feel free to ask questions, report issues, and meet new people that already use Soroban AI Template!

 💬 [Join the #HorizonUI Discord Community!](https://discord.gg/f6tEKFBd4m)